Toysoft/OpenGD77-/docs/OpenGD77_User_Guide.md

 This setting controls the squelch level for 2 meter VHF when using an analog channel or during analog mode in VFO.
 Default is 45%.

-#### Scan mode

-This setting controls how the receiver stops when there is a signal during scan mode. **Hold** continuously tunes in to a channel when a signal is received. **Pause** tunes in to that signal for a specified duration (Scan Delay) and then resumes scan.

-#### Scan delay
+#### PTT Latch

-During scan mode, this controls the duration wherein the radio tunes in to a channel before resuming scan.
-This works when **Pause** is selected as the scan mode.
+When PTT latch is enabled, the PTT switch toggles the radio to transmit or receive.
+In this mode the PTT does not need to be pressed continuously during an over.

+Note.
+The PTT latch function, only works if a timeout has been defined for the channel, or VFO, to prevent constant accidental transmission.

-#### Filter time
+#### Hotspot

-This feature works when TimeSlot filtering is turned off (**Filter: Off** in the Quick Menu).
-It sets the duration the radio listens in to one particular TimeSlot before resuming listening to the other TimeSlot for traffic.
-This prevents the radio from switching to the other TimeSlot in the event that there is a long pause or transmission gap in the current TimeSlot being heard.
-When TimeSlot filtering is turned on (**Filter: TS** in Quick Menu), this does not have any effect.
+This option controls whether the firmware will enter hotspot mode when connected to MMDVMHost, including PiStar, or to BlueDV.

+Options are
+**Off**
+**MMDVMHost**  for use with PiStar or any other system using MMDVMHost **BlueDV** for use with BlueDV

+On the GD-77S.
+To enable hotspot mode, Press and hold the **black button** (SK1) when turning on the radio to enable **MMDVMHost** mode or **black button** and **blue button** to enable BlueDV mode.

-#### Key rpt
+#### TA Tx

-This setting controls the speed of key repetitions when a key is held.
+Enables Talker Alias data transmission.
+The the text of "Line1" and "Line2" from the "Boot Item" screen is used for this transmission, with no space between the Line1 and Line2 data.

+Note.
+Use of this feature will cause problems on Motorola based repeaters and networks, and should only be used for simplex and possibly on Brandmeister and other networks which correctly support Talker Alias

-#### Key long
+#### Allow PC

-This setting controls the time (in seconds) after which a key is considered to be a long/repetitive press.
+Allows Private Calls to be received

 ### Display Options

 ![](media/display-options.png)

-#### Colour mode
-This option allows for Normal or inverse colour display.
-Normal is white background with black pixels; Inverse is black background with white pixels.
-*Note.* This does not completely replicated the GD-77 “Black” display hardware version, because that radio uses a different LCD panel which physically has a back background, whereas the normal GD-77 have a LCD panel with white background

 #### Brightness
 The firmware allows the display backlight brightness to be controlled from 100% to 0%, in 10% steps between 10% and 100% and below 10% the brightness is controlled in 1% steps.
 The default backlight brightness (default 100%).
 Use the **Right** and **Left** arrow keys to adjust the brightness.

+#### Min Bright

+Controls the display backlight brightness in its "Off" state.
+The default value is "0%", so that when the display is in its "Off" state there will be no backlight.

 #### Contrast
-The firmware allows the display contrast to be controlled.
-The values are the number sent to the LCD panel controller, with a usable range from 12 to 30.
-Higher values result in more contrast, but also increase the darkness of the background.
-The Official firmware uses a value of 12, however this is did not appear to be the optimum value, so the firmware uses 18 as the default.
+The firmware allows the display contrast.
+Lower values result dark text, higher values result in darker text but the background also starts to become dark at higher settings.

+#### Display mode

+Controls the display backlight operation

+**Auto** Display backlight will turn on automatically when triggered by various events e.g. Rx of signal, pressing a key or button.
+**Manual** Display backlight is toggled on and off by pressing the **Black** button (SK1) **None** Display backlight will not illuminate under any condition

 #### Timeout
 Sets the time before the display backlight is extinguished (default 5 seconds).
 Setting this value to zero prevents the backlight from turning off at all.

+#### Colour mode
+This option allows for Normal or inverse colour display.
+Normal is white background with black pixels; Inverse is black background with white pixels.
+*Note.* This does not completely replicated the GD-77 “Black” display hardware version, because that radio uses a different LCD panel which physically has a back background, whereas the normal GD-77 have a LCD panel with white background

 #### Order
 Controls where the DMR Contact display data is sourced from